Discover What's Next

 World Giraffe Day | Virtual Premiere of Sentinels of Engaruka

-Join us for the virtual premiere of Sentinels of Engaruka, a new documentary about balance, resilience, and the shared future of people and wildlife in Tanzania’s Rift Valley.
+You're invited to the virtual premiere of Sentinels of Engaruka, a new documentary about balance, resilience, and the shared future of people and wildlife in Tanzania’s Rift Valley.
 Told through the voices of community members and directed by award-winning Tanzanian filmmaker Hans Cosmas Ngoteya, this 30-minute story invites viewers into the lives of Maasai pastoralists and the endangered giraffes that have stood as sentinels for generations.
-Event details coming soon!

 The Wildlife Ranger Challenge